William H. Miner

 William Henry Miner (c.
-1862 - 1930) was an American entrepreneur, industrialist, pioneer and philanthropist.
+1862 – 1930) was an American entrepreneur, industrialist, pioneer and philanthropist.
 Miner became a wealthy railroad industrialist as the inventor of railcar draft gears.
 After becoming a successful entrepreneur in Chicago he returned to Chazy, New York.
 Heart's Delight Farm, the land that would become Miner Institute, was developed by William H. Miner on his family homestead beginning in 1903.

-Biography

 Miner focused on farming and philanthropy, founding the Chazy Central Rural School, Physician's Hospital (now called CVPH Medical Center) and expanding Heart's Delight Farm into all areas of agricultural production.
 Miner also oversaw construction of hydroelectric dams and powerhouses throughout Chazy and Altona.
 The largest dam, finished in 1915, cost one million dollars and held one billion gallons of water.
 It supplied power to the area for seven years until equipment failure forced its closing.

+Career

 Between 1910 and 1920 Miner purchased over 5,000 acres of land.
 At peak size, the farm had 4,000 acres of tillable land, 2,000 acres of pasture and 6,000 acres of woodland.
 Fruits, vegetables, beef and dairy cattle, mules, sheep, pigs, chickens, turkeys, pheasants and brook trout were raised on the farm.
 In addition to the 800 regularly employed workers Miner hired around 100 families to camp at Flat Rock and pick berries.
 At the height of production Miner was shipping 16,000 quarts of berries a day to major metropolitan areas.

 Heart’s Delight food products were sold nationwide.
 The farm’s 800 workers at that time worked draft horses, purebred horses and the farm had its own dairy, box factory, ice house, natatorium, greenhouses and gristmill.

+Personal life

 Miner also built a 20-bedroom guesthouse and an entertainment center named Harmony Hall, which included an auditorium, complete with a stage large enough for 300 people.

 Miner died in 1930 after surgery in Physician's Hospital in Plattsburgh, New York and was buried in Chazy.
 He was 67.